Ernst & Young: Project Everest

 The Wall Street Journal reported in May 2022 that the firm might split its accounting and advisory divisions into two new, separate businesses.
 The plan, referred to internally as "Project Everest" would involve the consulting business completing an initial public offering, the proceeds of which would be used to compensate partners at the new, separate auditing company.
 The firm's debt has proven to be an internal obstacle to the split.

 The debt is mostly owed to former partners of EY, taking the form of what the Wall Street Journal characterized as "effectively an unfunded pension plan".
 Would-be partners of the new accounting firm have expressed reservations as their descendant firm, the smaller of the new organizations, would presumably absorb most of the debt.

 On 5 September 2022, the firm announced that partners would vote on whether to split EY into two businesses.
 EY's member firms in China, Hong Kong, Macau, and Israel stated that they would not split.
-Rival firms such as KPMG and Deloitte have said they do not intend to imitate EY.
+Rival firms, such as KPMG and Deloitte, have said they do not intend to imitate EY.

 In March 2023, Julie Boland, head of EY US, stated in a webcast that the split would be temporarily paused amid internal debate over the proportioning of its tax service line among the proposed consulting and assurance spinoffs.

 The firm cancelled Project Everest as the US portion of the firm withdrew its support for the split in April 2023.
 Preparing and planning for the split cost EY $600 million.

-In 2024, EY announced an alliance between SAP Fioneer and EY ifb SE.
+In July 2024, Janet Truncale succeeded Carmine Di Sibio as EY's global chair and chief executive.
+Following the collapse of Project Everest, Truncale introduced a strategy known as "All in", which retained EY's combined audit and consulting structure while emphasizing greater collaboration across its global network and investment in areas including business transformation, managed services and sustainability.

 Global structure

-The firm is organized geographically into three areas: Europe, Middle East, India and Africa; the Americas; and Asia-Pacific.
+EY is one of the Big Four accounting firms, alongside Deloitte, KPMG, and PricewaterhouseCoopers.
+EY's global network has more than 700 offices and provides services in more than 150 countries and territories, with approximately 400,000 professionals worldwide.
+The firm is organized geographically into the following areas: Europe, Middle East, India and Africa; the Americas; and Asia-Pacific.

 In 2018, the company underwent a transformation of some of its region borders, primarily the union of its CIS region (operating in the former Soviet Union) and the CEE region (Eastern Europe) to create the CESA block.

+In 2025, EY consolidated its global structure from 18 geographic regions to 10.
+The reorganization was reported in March 2025 as part of a broader restructuring under global chair and CEO Janet Truncale, and took effect on 1 July 2025.
+The 10 regions operate through EY's three geographic Areas: the Americas; Asia-Pacific; and Europe, Middle East, India and Africa (EMEIA).